+The Company tests goodwill and indefinite-life intangible assets for impairment annually or more frequently if indicators of impairment are identified.
 Goodwill arising on business acquisitions is not amortized but is tested for impairment on an annual basis, or more frequently if indicators that goodwill may be impaired exist.

-The Company's annual test of goodwill was performed during the third quarter of fiscal 2022 and resulted in no impairment (2021 - \$ nil) being recorded.
+The Company completed its impairment test of goodwill and indefinite life intangibles for all CGUs during the third quarter of fiscal 2023 and concluded there was no impairment (2022 - \$ nil).

 In performing the impairment test, the Company determined the recoverable amount of the CGU to which goodwill relates based on FVLCD, except for Farm Boy which was estimated using a VIU model.
-For all operating segments other than Farm Boy, the key assumptions used by management to determine the fair value of the CGU includes industry earnings multiples in a range from 7.0 to 14.0.
-Farm Boy goodwill was measured using discounted cash flow projections, based on pre-tax cash flow forecasts for the next fiscal year.
-Cash flow growth is based on projections for new retail sites as well as growth rate of 2.0% to 6.0% over a 10-year timeline for existing sites, with a terminal growth rate of 2.0%.
-A discount rate of 9.6% was used in the VIU model.
+The cash flow projections used to calculate the fair value less costs to sell are revenue and gross margin forecasts for five to ten years and terminal growth rates to extrapolate cash flow projections beyond the period covered by the most recent forecasts.
+The key assumptions used by management to determine the fair value of the CGU for the Sobeys National operating segment includes industry earnings multiples in a range from 6.0 to 13.0 (2022 - 7.0 to 14.0).

+Farm Boy and Longo's goodwill operating segments were measured using discounted cash flow projections, based on pre-tax cash flow forecasts for the next fiscal year.
+Cash flow growth for Farm Boy is based on projections for new retail sites as well as growth rates of 2.0% to 6.0% over a 10-year timeline for existing sites.
+Cash flow growth for Longo's is based on growth rates of 2.0% to 5.0% over a 5-year timeline for existing sites.